chimera-linux/cports/Usage.md

   sources cache.
 * `--stage` Keep newly built packages staged.
 They will get unstaged either with the next build or by explicitly doing so.
-* `--stage-path REPO` *(default: None)* By default, packages are staged into the target repo, in special `.stage` subrepos, so e.g. for `repo/main/arch/foo.apk` you would have `repo/main/.stage/arch/foo.apk`.
-If this is specified, packages are staged into a completely separate location that does not use `.stage` dirs but instead mirrors the primary repository's layout.
-This is useful if you are for example publishing packages on a remote server and want a simpler layout where the repo is served and the stage is not.
+* `--stage-path REPO` *(default: `pkgstage`)* Packages are staged into a separate location before being migrated into the primary repository.
+This separate location mirrors the primary repository's layout.
+This allows one to "hide" changes until they are ready, for example until all shlibs are properly bumped.
 * `-t`, `--temporary` Create a temporary `bldroot` for the build.
 The `-b` argument is used as a base path as well as the name prefix for the temporary root if provided.
 The temporary root is removed at the end (whether the build succeeded